zest/base.resolver/README.md

         };
     };

 _component as an array of dependencies and factory function.
-Note that parameter names can be anything here._
+Note that parameter names can be anything here.
+Also, the user dependency is optional_

-    module.exports = ['database', 'user', 'options', 'run', function (db, user, opt, run) {
+    module.exports = ['database', 'user?', 'options', 'run', function (db, user, opt, run) {
         return {
             // component as an object
         };
     };

 _return value as a promise.
 Any of the above three declaration methods can return a promise instead of an object as shown below_